Sonaion/hackHPI2024/README.md

 - 'invest' only needs to be paid once per selected entity.
 - Energy demands for each usage type are provided in [summer/winter](data/loadprofiles/summer).
 - There are summer and winter reference data, which should be extrapolated to 180 days each to consider a whole year.
+- Every building has its corresponding Reference Winter and Summer days.
+Winter should be the first 3 and last 3 months of the year.
+Summer are the other months
+- Calculate the costs for 25 years.

 ## Task